BadgerCode/tttdamagelogs.wiki-contributions/Discord-Notifications.md

 5. New Webhook
 6. Fill in the information and click "Copy Webhook URL"

+The webhook URL should look something like `https://discord.com/api/webhooks/700000000123456789/EXAMPLEEXAMPLEEXAMPLE`

 <br>

 ### 3. Set up your GMod server's configuration
 1. Open the file `garrysmod/cfg/server.cfg` on your server.
-2. Add the line - `ttt_dmglogs_discordurl "https://example.com/report-notifications"`
+2. Add the line - `ttt_dmglogs_discordurl "https://discord.com/api/webhooks/700000000123456789/EXAMPLEEXAMPLEEXAMPLE"`
-3. Replace `https://example.com/report-notifications` with the URL to your Discord Proxy Website in step 2.
+3. Replace `https://discord.com/api/webhooks/700000000123456789/EXAMPLEEXAMPLEEXAMPLE` with the Discord Webhook URL in step 2.

 <br>